 - The UCDF Guidelines (issued by the Vice-Provost, Innovations in Undergraduate Education), and

-- Graduate Division Interdivisional Teaching Approval Process and Application Form
+- Graduate Division Interdivisional Teaching Approval Process and Application Form (Word)

 Proposals for UCDF courses will be accepted on a rolling basis.
 All proposals will first be reviewed in the Dean’s Office, and all supported proposals for new courses will require approval through Arts & Science curriculum governance processes.